- What are cat worms and how can my cat catch them?

 - Dragging themselves along the carpet – This is a strong symptom of cat worms.
 When cats drag their bottoms along the carpet, it may be because worms are irritating them.

 Preventing cat worms is better than curing them

 Remember, preventing cat worms is better than having to treat them.
-Your cat should be regularly wormed to prevent them being infected.
-Follow advice from your vet to find the most suitable preventative method for your cat, and how often you should treat them.
+Your cat should be regularly wormed to prevent them from being infected.
+Follow the advice from your vet to find the most suitable preventative method for your cat, and how often you should treat them.

 Kittens can have monthly preventative treatment against tapeworms from six weeks of age, and every three months from six months of age.
 Adults can have this treatment every two to six months.
 Your vet will be able to tell your more.

 Your cat may also contract worms by swallowing a flea, as some fleas may carry worms.
-For this reason, preventing against fleas is also important.
+For this reason, preventing fleas is also important.
 Find out more about fleas in cats in our article.

 Treating cat worms